Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/build-node-management.md

 sidebar_label: Node Management
 ---

-This page contains basic information about running a Axia AXIASolar client.
+This page contains basic information about running a Axia AXIA client.
 There are a lot of ways to obtain/run a client, e.g. compiling from source, running in Docker, or downloading a binary.
-This guide will always refer to the executable as `axiasolar`.
+This guide will always refer to the executable as `AXIA`.

-**Always refer to the client's help `axiasolar --help` for the most up-to-date information.**
+**Always refer to the client's help `AXIA --help` for the most up-to-date information.**

 > Other client implementation teams: Feel free to make a PR to this page with instructions (or a link to instructions) for your client.